GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [unsplash](https://unsplash.com/) is a collection of freely usable photos.
 - [pixabay](https://pixabay.com/) is a collection of freely usable images.
 While it includes photos like unsplash, it is better known for its vectors and illustrations.

-## Accessibility & Design Intention
+## PART 5: Accessibility & Design Intention
 One of the big things I wanted when writing Liminal Horror was to push mystelf to find ways to support people's ability to access information.
 This largely arose from my background in teaching, and how it is important to provide multiple access points and opportunities for people to engage in the work.
 - [Tips for adding interactivity to your digital publications](https://affinityspotlight.com/article/tips-for-adding-interactivity-to-your-digital-publications/?fbclid=IwAR23JilQaxht5L6I3E86vihJwhO9kOTYo0Nd7fZrbv2w0y55zbqFcQm-Gjg)
 - [Making Your Game Accessible Is Easy by Nate Lee](https://sessionprep.wordpress.com/2021/07/22/making-your-game-accessible-is-easy-i-promise-2/?fbclid=IwAR2sB_U2uZuWPGtgRyH37Ktj-5YHaQWQt1GJSOlhlRXDoLK4pm1cnwd37mE)